Untitled Unmastered

 Untitled Unmastered (stylized as untitled unmastered.) is a compilation album by American rapper Kendrick Lamar.
 It was released on March 4, 2016, through Top Dawg Entertainment, Aftermath Entertainment and Interscope Records.
-It consists of previously unreleased demos that originated during the recording of Lamar's album To Pimp a Butterfly (2015), continuing that work's exploration of politically charged and philosophical themes, as well as its experimentation with free jazz, soul, avant-garde music, and funk styles.
-The album received widespread acclaim from critics, and it debuted atop the US Billboard 200.
+It consists of previously unreleased demos that originated during the recording of Lamar's third studio album To Pimp a Butterfly (2015), continuing that work's exploration of politically charged and philosophical themes, as well as its experimentation with free jazz, soul, avant-garde music, and funk styles.

+The album was produced by Lamar himself, alongside Cardo, Frank Dukes, Terrace Martin, Sounwave, Thundercat, Swizz Beatz, and others.
+The album additionally contains guest appearances from Thundercat, alongside Top Dawg labelmates Lance Skiiiwalker (as Rocket), SZA, Punch, and Jay Rock, Anna Wise, Bilal, and CeeLo Green.
+One single, "Untitled 07 | Levitate", was released for the album on March 23, 2016.
+Upon its release, it received widespread acclaim from critics, and debuted atop the US Billboard 200, alongside charts in Canada and Denmark.